 Once we have all the discoveries in your case, we will schedule a case review with you to review it all together.
 One of our main objectives is to ensure our clients are fully informed throughout the process and are aware of what it is their criminal defense attorney is doing for them and their case.

 Generally, depending on your case, you are not required to appear for court appearance unless it is for a Motions hearing or, obviously, a trial.
 Some Judges need clients to attend each hearing, while others are content with the DUI attorney appearing on their client’s behalf.

 It is our policy to always notify our clients of when their court appearances are, regardless of whether their presence is required.

 Step 5.
 Negotiations and Pleas

 Generally, this is done via several communications and/or in-person meetings between your DUI Lawyer and the Solicitor.
 The goal of these negotiations is to convince them to agree to dismiss the DUI charge and reduce the charges.

-If negotiations are successful, then your case will be scheduled for a Plea and your case will be disposed of with a plea to the lesser charge.
-If your negotiations don’t go the way we want, but we are still able to negotiate an acceptable plea to the DUI, then you will appear in court and enter your plea in front of the Judge.
+If negotiations are successful, your case will be scheduled for a Plea bargain, and your case will be disposed of with a plea to the lesser charge.
+If your negotiations don’t go the way we want, but we can still negotiate an acceptable plea to the DUI, then you will appear in court and enter your plea bargains in front of the Judge.